paulkarpenko/us-code-ui/uscode/title-37-pay-and-allowances-of-the-uniformed-services/chapter-005-special-and-incentive-pays.md

 (1) A retention bonus may not be provided under subsection (a) to a member of the armed forces who—

-  (A) has completed more than 25 years of active duty or service in an active status in a reserve component; or
+  (A) has completed more than 25 years of a specified form of service (or combination thereof); or

-  (B) will complete the member’s twenty-fifth year of active duty or service in an active status in a reserve component before the end of the period of active duty or service in an active status in a reserve component for which the bonus is being offered.
+  (B) will complete the member’s twenty-fifth year of a specified form of service (or combination thereof) before the end of the period of service for which the bonus is being offered.

-(2) The limitations in paragraph (1) do not apply with respect to an officer who, during the period of active duty or service in an active status in a reserve component for which the bonus is being offered, is assigned duties as a health care professional.
+(2) The limitations in paragraph (1) do not apply with respect to an officer who, during the period of service for which the bonus is being offered, is assigned duties as a health care professional.

-(3) The limitations in paragraph (1) do not apply with respect to a member who, during the period of active duty or service in an active status in a reserve component for which the bonus is being offered—
+(3) The limitations in paragraph (1) do not apply with respect to a member who, during the period of service for which the bonus is being offered—

   (A) is qualified in a skill designated as critical under subsection (b)(1) related to special operations forces; or

   (B) is qualified for duty in connection with the supervision, operation, and maintenance of naval nuclear propulsion plants.

-(4) The Secretary of Defense, or the Secretary of Homeland Security with respect to the Coast Guard when it is not operating as a service in the Navy, may waive the limitations in paragraph (1) with respect to a member who, during the period of active duty or service in an active status in a reserve component for which the bonus is being offered, is assigned duties in a skill designated as critical under subsection (b)(1).
+(4) The Secretary of Defense, or the Secretary of Homeland Security with respect to the Coast Guard when it is not operating as a service in the Navy, may waive the limitations in paragraph (1) with respect to a member who, during the period of service for which the bonus is being offered, is assigned duties in a skill designated as critical under subsection (b)(1).
 The authority to grant a waiver under this paragraph may not be delegated below the Under Secretary of Defense for Personnel and Readiness or the Deputy Secretary of the Department of Homeland Security.

+(5) In this subsection, the term “specified form of service” means—

+  (A) service on active duty;

+  (B) service in an active status in a reserve component; or

+  (C) service in the Space Force in space force active status.

 **(f) Relationship to Other Incentives.—** A retention bonus paid under this section is in addition to any other pay and allowances to which a member is entitled.

 **(g) Repayment.—** A member paid a bonus under this section who fails, during the period of service covered by the member’s agreement, reenlistment, or voluntary extension of enlistment under subsection (a), to remain qualified in the critical military skill or to satisfy the other eligibility criteria for which the bonus was paid shall be subject to the repayment provisions of [section 373 of this title](./chapter-005-special-and-incentive-pays.md#section-373).

-**(h) Termination of Bonus Authority.—** No bonus may be paid under this section with respect to any reenlistment, or voluntary extension of an enlistment, in the armed forces entered into after December 31, 2024, and no agreement under this section may be entered into after that date.
+**(h) Termination of Bonus Authority.—** No bonus may be paid under this section with respect to any reenlistment, or voluntary extension of an enlistment, in the armed forces entered into after December 31, 2026, and no agreement under this section may be entered into after that date.

 ### Statutory Notes

 #### Amendments
+2025—Subsec. (a).
+Pub.
+L. 119–60, § 601(c)(5)(A)(i), substituted “A member” for “An officer or enlisted member” and inserted “, or a member the Space Force who is serving in space force active status,” after “in a reserve component” in introductory provisions.

+Subsec. (a)(1).
+Pub.
+L. 119–60, § 601(c)(5)(A)(ii), substituted “, to remain” for “or to remain” and inserted “, or to remain in space force active status for at least one year” before semicolon at end.

+Subsec. (d)(1).
+Pub.
+L. 119–60, § 601(c)(5)(B), inserted “or a member of the Space Force not on sustained duty” after “reserve component member”.

+Subsec. (e)(1)(A).
+Pub.
+L. 119–60, § 601(c)(5)(C)(i), substituted “a specified form of service (or combination thereof)” for “active duty or service in an active status in a reserve component”.

+Subsec. (e)(1)(B).
+Pub.
+L. 119–60, § 601(c)(5)(C)(i), (ii), substituted “a specified form of service (or combination thereof)” for “active duty or service in an active status in a reserve component” and “service for which” for “active duty or service in an active status in a reserve component for which”.

+Subsec. (e)(1)(2) to (4).
+Pub.
+L. 119–60, § 601(c)(5)(C)(ii), substituted “service for which” for “active duty or service in an active status in a reserve component for which”.

+Subsec. (e)(5).
+Pub.
+L. 119–60, § 601(c)(5)(C)(iii), added par.
+(5).

+Subsec. (h).
+Pub.
+L. 119–60, § 611(d)(9), substituted “December 31, 2026” for “December 31, 2025”.

+2024—Subsec. (h).
+Pub.
+L. 118–159 substituted “December 31, 2025” for “December 31, 2024”.

 2023—Subsec. (h).
 Pub.
 L. 118–31 substituted “December 31, 2024” for “December 31, 2023”.

 2022—Subsec. (h).
 Pub.
 L. 117–263 substituted “December 31, 2023” for “December 31, 2022”.